French Numbers 1 to a Billion with Audio Recordings & Quiz

 How to Write French Numbers?

-Hyphen and French Numbers
+Hyphen in Numbers

 Now, you may write hyphens between all the digits of one number, although both spellings are still accepted (source http://www.question-orthographe.fr/question/le-trait-dunion-dans-les-nombres)